axios/axios/README.md

 	// should be made using credentials
 	withCredentials: false, // default

-	// `responseType` indicates the type of data that the server will responsd with
+	// `responseType` indicates the type of data that the server will respond with
-	// config are 'arraybuffer', 'blob', 'document', 'json', 'text'
+	// options are 'arraybuffer', 'blob', 'document', 'json', 'text'
 	responseType: 'json', // default

 	// `xsrfCookieName` is the name of the cookie to use as a value for xsrf token